wren-lang/wren/doc/site/qa.markdown

  *  Many devices like iPhones and game consoles don't allow executing code generated at runtime, which rules out just-in-time compilation.

- *  I think [fibers](fibers.html) are a really powerful tool, and implementing them is straightforward in a bytecode VM that doesn't use the native stack.
+ *  I think [fibers][] are a really powerful tool, and implementing them is straightforward in a bytecode VM that doesn't use the native stack.

+[fibers]: concurrency.html

 ## Why is the VM stack-based instead of register-based?